 Do Core Web Vitals have an impact on SEO?

 The answer to this question is quite clear: Yes!
 But with a simple yes, the answer is not yet complete – there is more to it.
 Like all ranking factors, Page Experience has an influence on the positioning in the search results.
 But it’s not going to be the new non-plus-ultra ranking factor – even though that’s all the buzz in the Google universe right now.
 Core Web Vitals in combination with existing User Experience signals are important, no question.
 But they only look at technical aspects of a website.
-Content and keywords are nevertheless significantly involved in the position on which your page ranks in the search results.
+Content and keywords are nevertheless significantly involved in the position on which your page ranks on the SERP.
 This means that in practice your site can rank well even with poor page experience signals.
 However, if it is in competition with a similarly relevant website with better page experience values, the latter will receive the higher ranking.
-This is why Core Web Vitals are important in search engine optimization.
+This is why Core Web Vitals are essential in search engine optimization.
 The logic behind this is quite simple: the more ranking signals you can serve well, the better your ranking.

 Google’s Gary Illyes posted the following statement about it on Reddit: